 The romantic element is not immediately apparent until the end of the song, when it becomes unmissable with the stirring refrain ‘I’d do anything for you (in the dark).’

 ‘Godspeed’ is one of Frank Ocean’s most stirring love songs.
 The track is about the twilight of a relationship.
 From the echoing piano and opening line ‘I will always love you,’ this track is totally arresting.

-The song consistently references Christian spirituality – from the title, to the church organ accompaniment, to the gospel vocals in the outro, and biblical references including ‘the table is prepared for you’ and ‘there will be mountains you won’t move.’
+The song consistently references Christian spirituality – from the title, to the church organ accompaniment, to the gospel vocals in the outro, and several biblical references.

 The lines ‘I let go of a prayer for you’ and ‘I let go of my claim on you’ suggest moving on, in spite of the clear sentiment that the feelings of love and care felt will never end.